tsunami416604/azure-docs.hu-hu/articles/cognitive-services/Bing-Video-Search/quickstarts/csharp.md

     //...
     ```

-## <a name="process-the-result"></a>Az eredmény feldolgozása
+## <a name="process-the-result"></a>Process the result

 1. Hozza létre a keresési eredmény objektumát, és nyerje ki a Bing HTTP-fejléceit.
-Ezután adja vissza `searchResult` az objektumot.
+Then return the `searchResult` object.

     ```csharp
     var searchResult = new SearchResult();